com-480-data-visualization/com-480-project-vrddrv/README.md

 ## Milestone 3 (Thursday 28th May, 5pm)

 Our final website in hosted on [ilumni.netlify.com](https://ilumni.netlify.com).
-We guarantee the full functionality **only in the Chrome browser**.
-You can see the screencast that shows how to use our website on the [Youtube](https://youtu.be/OUSab-NZHH8).
+We guarantee the full functionality **only in the Google Chrome browser**.
+You can see the screencast that shows how to use our website [here](https://youtu.be/OUSab-NZHH8).

 **Technical setup**
 If you want to run our site locally, you need to install ***npm***, and then run the following sequence of commands: